tariniteam/NewsNotificationService/README.md

 ### IV.
 Create Framework for Gmail API

-Step 1 -  Standard Secure SMTP Port to be set to 587
+Step 1 - Configure Gmail SMTP mentioned in above steps

-Step 2 - Google SMTP server to be set to smtp.gmail.com
+Step 2 -  Standard Secure SMTP Port to be set to 587, Google SMTP server to be set to smtp.gmail.com

+Step 3 - Install Packages import smtplib, ssl

+Step 4 - GMAIL API Class
+   - Declare the SMTP port, server, email from and to variables.
+   - Get the email subject and body in the form of a message from the TOI API Class.
+   - Login to the SMTP server using the email_from email id and password credentials
+   - Use the sendmail method to send the message to the email_to email IDs.
+   - Close the port

 ### V.	Create Framework for Whatsapp API

 go to https://developers.facebook.com/?no_redirect=1